Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Call for Action: Legal Certainty is Needed for Science

 What at first glance seems like a range of exceptions in favour of research is a collection of norms with complex systematics, such as differences between research exceptions in favour of high-risk AI and GPAI.
-The rules also contain numerous exceptions-of-exceptions.
-As a result, we argue that the AI Act does not align well with AI research practices and risks exposing AI researchers to compliance obligations --- and liabilities.
-The legal uncertainty may hinder the publishing of AI models, especially on behalf of AI researchers working at commercial companies.
+The rules also contain numerous exceptions-of-exceptions and terminological ambiguities.
+As a result, we argue that the AI Act does not align well with AI research practices and exposes AI researchers to compliance obligations --- and liabilities.
+The legal uncertainty may hinder the publishing of AI artifacts, especially on behalf of AI researchers working at commercial companies.

-We hold the position that the EU should either revise the AI Act or issue an authoritative interpretation of the Act to ensure legal certainty for AI research.
-Recently, EU policy has displayed signs of backtracking from heavy regulation of technology to spearhead competitiveness and further investments in the R\&D funding for AI \cite{Draghi}\cite{Virkkunen}.
-The withdrawal of the AI Liability Directive signals a policy change \cite{Frattone}.
-We are not in favour of repealing the AIA, but position ourselves in favour of legislative drafting and revisions that account for the actual practices of AI research.
-In the absence of such actions, AI researchers worldwide walk on thin ice.
-Legal certainty should not depend on an unfortunate researcher being held liable for breaching the AI Act, and dragging them through the European judicial system to get an authoritative legal interpretation.

-First, the AI Act should be revised, or an authoritative interpretation should be issued to confirm the AI researchers' freedom to publish.
-Furthermore, similarly to SME's and start-ups, public research institutions have "limited legal and administrative capacities" (Art.
-58 (2) (g).
-Since research institutions contribute to the development and innovation in the field of AI, they should enjoy the same support of and consideration for the impact of compliance obligations as SMEs (recs.
-109, 139, 143, 145, Art.
-11 (1); 58 (2)-(3), 62 AIA) However, to protect consumer's interests, it could make sense to label these "as pre-compliant research publications" and also ensure that actors developing commercial AI systems would not use this publication route to skirt from their compliance obligations (see \cite{colonna2023ai}.